 Dominion is also appearing to thumb its nose at the Energy Freedom Act, a landmark piece of legislation crafted by South Carolina lawmakers to provide beleaguered customers with cost-saving options.

 The Energy Freedom Act largely was borne from the multi-billion-dollar failure of the VC Summer power station, a nuclear-power project that soaked customers with higher power bills to pay for a facility that was poorly conceived and managed, went way over budget and fell hopelessly behind schedule, and was ultimately abandoned.
 Several key leaders of that project are being prosecuted for fraud.

 Dominion arrived in South Carolina to take advantage of the tumult.
-It purchased South Carolina Energy & Gas (a subsidiary of the SCANA corporation), which was financially hobbled by the nuclear-station failure.
+It purchased the South Carolina Energy & Gas (a subsidiary of the SCANA corporation), which was financially hobbled by the nuclear-station failure.
 Dominion is now trying to raise rates on the former SCE&G customers who already pay inflated bills to cover the cost of the fraud.

-“South Carolina is becoming a leader in clean energy, but the solar proposal from Dominion would move us backward,” said Laura Cantral, executive director of the Coastal Conservation League, represented by SELC.
+“South Carolina is becoming a leader in clean energy, but the solar proposal from Dominion would move us backward,” says Laura Cantral, executive director of the Coastal Conservation League, represented by SELC.
 “Affordable rooftop solar can provide relief to customers facing high power bills, while laying the groundwork for a system in which customers do more to help meet system-wide energy needs.
 South Carolina deserves a more forward-looking proposal from Dominion Energy.”